beto-rodriguez/LiveCharts2/README.md

 [Avalonia](https://avaloniaui.net/) is also an interesting project that has a [SkiaView](https://www.nuget.org/packages/Avalonia.Skia/).

-If your application targets multiple platforms, you could also share the same chart model for your Xamarin App and your desktop App for example.
+If your application targets multiple platforms, you could also share the same chart model for your Xamarin App and your desktop App.

 ### Then LiveCharts2 requires SkiaSharp?